elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 "This will be seen"
 ```

-In the example above, the `do` else `else` blocks make up the keyword list.
-It happens that `do` blocks are nothing more than a syntax convenience on top of keyword lists.
+In the example above, the `do` and `else` blocks make up a keyword list.
+They are nothing more than a syntax convenience on top of keyword lists.
 We can rewrite the above to:

 ```elixir
 iex> if true, do: "This will be seen", else: "This won't"